solmn/SpeechEmo/README.md

 ```

 **Feature Extraction and Training**
-- Extract acoustic features(spectrogram and MFCC features) and train the modles.
+- Extract acoustic features(spectrogram and MFCC features) and train the models.

 ```
     # CNN model